Six Times Lighter Than Analogues: PNIPU Creates Aircraft Engine Noise Meter

 The device includes high-precision microphones, a powerful speaker, and a mini-computer for data processing.
 This allows diagnostics to be carried out in real operating conditions.

 The prototype has been successfully tested on experimental samples.
-By the end of the year, we plan to patent the technology, after which we will focus on optimizing the device's weight and size characteristics.
+By the end of the year, we plan to patent the technology, after which we will focus on optimizing the mass and size characteristics of the device.

-Oleg Kustov, leading researcher at the Laboratory of Noise Generation Mechanisms and Modal Analysis of the PNRPU CAI
+Oleg Kustov, leading researcher at the Laboratory of Noise Generation Mechanisms and Modal Analysis of the CAI PNIPU

 The development opens up opportunities for airlines to quickly monitor the effectiveness of noise-absorbing elements in real time and comply with international standards, as well as to regularly monitor the noise characteristics of aircraft.